jsummers1221/AlternativeVotingSystemsThesis/README.md

 The FPTP algorithm simply declares the candidate with the most votes as the winner, even if they have less than 50% of the vote.

+## Running Another Simulation
+To simulate another election, close the application and run it again using the instructions above.